 If you’re new to the show, click on the green “Watch replay” button below and sign in or register to watch our latest episode from Friday, July 27, 2018.
-You can also listen to the show as an audio podcast, found on iTunes/Apple Podcast, Android, Google Play, Stitcher, and RSS.

 For this week’s top stories, you’ll find timestamps below that allow you to fast-forward in the Social Media Marketing Talk Show replay above.